csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

    - mobile app development, such as Android apps in Java and iOS apps in Swift
    - unit testing and test-driven development

-Kavosh: Partner liaison, Map scale corrector, Map-creation UX designer
+Kavosh: Partner liaison, Map scale corrector, Map-creator UX designer

   responsibilities:
    - Communicate with partner
    - Audio record meetings and upload/share files with team